joshuatrobertson/Group1Project/Report/04-PM-Sprints/README.md

 #### Scrum
 Scrum is an agile software methodology that ditches the traditional linear, sequential approach in favour of an incremental, iterative one.

 Instead of extensive planning and design up front, Scrum allows for changing requirements over time by using cross-functional teams – incorporating planners, designers, developers and testers – which work on successive iterations of the product over fixed time periods (timeboxes).
-The work is organised in to a backlog that is prioritised in to exact priority order based on business (or user) value.
+The work is organised into a backlog that is prioritised in to exact priority order based on business (or user) value.

 The goal of each iteration is to produce a working product, which can be demonstrated to stakeholders.
 Feedback can then be incorporated into the next or future iterations.